rmorshea/spectate/docs/source/usage/spectating-other-types.rst

 In a prior example demonstrating how to create :ref:`a custom model <Custom Models>` we used :func:`~spectate.base.notifier` to produce events.
-This is sufficient in most cases, but sometimes you arent' able to manually trigger events from within a method.
+This is sufficient in most cases, but sometimes you aren't able to manually trigger events from within a method.
 This might occur when inheriting from a builtin type (e.g. ``list``, ``dict``, etc) that is implemented in C or a third party package that doesn't use ``spectate``.
 In those cases, you must wrap an existing method and are religated to producing events before and/or after it gets called.

 In these scenarios you must define a :class:`~spectate.base.Model` subclass which has :class:`~spectate.base.Control` objects assigned to it.
 Each control object is